Muskan-3/Muskan-3/README.md

 📚 Currently learning: Operating Systems & Computing Fundamentals 💻 Interests: Cloud Technologies, Web Development, Open Source

-💼 About Me
+💼 About Me:
-I’m an enthusiastic and driven tech student passionate about building impactful digital experiences and scalable cloud solutions.
+I’m an enthusiastic and a hard working tech student passionate about web development and coding.
 I enjoy exploring emerging technologies, especially in web development and cloud computing, and I continuously seek opportunities to grow and contribute to real-world projects.

 🔧 Front-end development with HTML, CSS, and JavaScript